 She would again make history in 1972 by becoming Prince Edward Island’s first woman cabinet minister, appointed the role of minister without a portfolio and Minister Responsible for the PEI Housing Authority, a position she held from Oct.
 10, 1972, to May 2, 1974.

-Canfield would be re-elected in 1974 and, this time, would not be the lone woman MLA.
-She would take another run at keeping her seat in 1979, but was defeated.
+Canfield would be re-elected to a second consecutive term in 1974 and, this time, would not be the lone woman MLA.
+She was elected for a third consecutive term in the 1978 election, but lost her seat a year later in the 1979 general election.

 In the years that followed, many women would put their names forward, offering in districts across Prince Edward Island to represent the various political parties.
-Many were unsuccessful in their bid to sit as a MLA while only 25 women would go on to win seats.
+Many were unsuccessful in their bid to sit as a MLA while only another 29 women would go on to win seats.

 Significant Dates for PEI Women and Politics